 Figuring Some Things Out

-Probably something to do with entropy, but I’m not great at math
+Probably something to do with entropy, but I’m not good at fractal geometry